ArtskydJ/jpc-autonomous-framework/README.md

 First, when commenting or asking questions, please do not be vague.

-If you see a typo or want to add documentation, please click the edit button on [github](https://github.com/ArtskydJ/jpc-autonomous-framework), (it looks like a pencil,) and edit the file.
-That will send me a pull request, and I will merge it when I get the chance.
+If you see a typo or want to add documentation, please [click here to edit](https://github.com/ArtskydJ/jpc-autonomous-framework/edit/master/README.md) on github.com.
+Commit it, send me a pull request, and I will merge it when I get the chance.

 If you want to add/modify/delete code; go ahead, then make a pull request, and tell me what your code does.

 If you have a question; create an issue on github.
 That way, the community can be involved.
-If it is about the *way* the code works, an issue is probably the way to go.
-If it is about *how* the code works, check the documentation, then create an issue.
+Please check the documentation to avoid utter humiliation. ;)

 If you find a bug; create an issue on github, or fix it and send a pull request.
 Or both.

 If you have concerns that this will help teams that don't know how to program, keep those concerns to yourself!
-VEX is about learning.
+VEX is about learning!

 #Basic API